 University of Utah

-Office Hours: Immediately after class or by appoint. in Rm.
-108A BPRB
+Office Hours: By appoint. in Rm.
+108A BPRB, or immediately after class.

 COURSE OBJECTIVE